-Arup were also involved in assisting the London Organising Committee of the Olympic and Paralympic Games (LOCOG) during the temporary overlay design and operational period of the park.
-This hands-on role helped to ensure that key targets around waste recycling and avoidance of environmental incidents were achieved.
+We were also involved in assisting the London Organising Committee of the Olympic and Paralympic Games (LOCOG) during the temporary overlay design and operational period of the park.
+This hands-on role helped us to achieve key targets associated with waste recycling, while avoiding the risk of environmental incidents.